 Dianne and Irving Kipnes Lymphatic Imaging Suite

-We are part of the Lymphedema Research and Education Program at the University of Calgary.
-Our goal is using advanced imaging techniques to study the regulation of lymphatic system function in health and diseases.
-We provide the world-class microscopes to image events occur within tissue lymphatic vessels and lymph node.
-We provide our support to any researchers who share the interest in lymphatic research.
+As a core resource at the Snyder Institute for Chronic Diseases, we are part of the Lymphedema Research and Education Program at the University of Calgary.
+We use advanced imaging techniques to study the regulation of lymphatic system function in health and diseases.
+We provide the world-class microscopes to image events occur within tissue lymphatic vessels and lymph node, and wpe provide our support to any researchers who share the interest in lymphatic research.

 - Access to imaging equipment.